-DISCIPLINE DIALOGUES: A Conversation with the Interaction Design + Product Strategy Team at IA Collaborative
+Behind the Scenes: UX Design + Product Strategy at IA

 At IA Collaborative, we bring together core Disciplines to collaborate on multidisciplinary project teams.
 Each Discipline brings a unique skill set to tackle business challenges and contributes to the vibrant culture of IA.
-This month, we’re going “behind the scenes” with the Interaction Design and Product Strategy team to hear more about the work they do and what makes them tick.
-Our conversation with Hyun Kim, Jesse Wilbur, Whitney Olson Jenich, Rebecca (“Bex”) Henderson, and Josh Epstein follows below.
+This month, we’re going “behind the scenes” with the UX Design and Product Strategy team to hear more about the work they do and what makes them tick.
+Our conversation with Jesse Wilbur, Rebecca (“Bex”) Henderson, and Josh Epstein follows below.
 It has been edited and condensed for clarity.

 The Lead UX Engineer role at IA Collaborative is a unique application of that skillset.
 Can you talk about that?

 JESSE: The role is technology agnostic.
 So one day you might be coding several iOS prototypes for user testing and another day you might be integrating IOT devices to develop a proof of concept.
 As a UX Engineer in an innovation consultancy, you get to work at the forefront, more in the ‘white space,’ to explore and prototype with a combination of different technologies to make whatever solution we need.
 It’s a collaborative and cross-functional environment, so our software engineers are not off building code in a vacuum.
 They’re collaborating with the cross-functional team from the very beginning of a project, where we’re creating working prototypes of new concepts and testing their viability.
 The instant you can make something real that people can hold in their hands and see how it works – they can imagine the potential of the concept.
 It’s so much better than just a sketch or a mockup.
 That’s a big part of what our Lead UX Engineer will get to do.

 How does Technology intersect with the work of your team, and IA overall?